appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-mobile-element-search.md

 element while scrolling (especially in complex views).
 Sometimes helps set <code>simpleIsVisibleCheck'</code> capability to true.

-As workaround use combination of simple scroll(screen or element) and check that the destination element is visible on each step.
+As workaround try use combination of simple scroll(screen or element) and check that the destination element is visible on each step.

 Example of screen scroll and element visibility check.